 You are expected to address staff with respect at all times.
 Use terms such as "Sir or Ma'am", or "Officer (Last Name)", or, in the case of civilian staff, as "Mr." or "Mrs." followed by their last name.
 Staff will address you in a similarly respectful manner.
 No slang or nicknames will be permitted.
-Note: your Housing Officer will accept and answer all your questions, at times you will see "other" Sheriff Staff or County Officials in the units, you will refrain from asking them questions.
+Note: your Housing Officer will accept and attempt to answer all your questions.
+At times you will see "other" Sheriff Staff, County Officials or individuals from other offices / departments (either local, state or federal) in the units, you will refrain from asking them questions.
+Referring to staff by their first name, or including the first name with the last name can result in disciplinary action.